Safe-Security/signal/README.md

 This package contains type definitions of common objects used in safe-security.

-# Documentation
+# Signal specification

-To generate docs
+To generate the docs for signal specification

 ```
 yarn